microsoft/tutel/README.md

         result_func      : allow users to specify a lambda function to format the MoE output and aux_loss, e.g. `result_func = lambda output: (output, output.l_aux)`
         group            : specify the explicit communication group of all_to_all seeds            : a tuple containing a pair of int to specify manual seed of (shared params, local params)

+* Usage of dict-type Experts Config:

+        count_per_node   : the number of local experts per device (by default, the value is 1 if not specified) type             : available built-in experts implementation, e.g: ffn hidden_size_per_expert : the hidden size between two linear layers for each expert (used for type == 'ffn' only) activation_fn    : the custom-defined activation function between two linear layers (used for type == 'ffn' only)

 * Running MoE Hello World Model by torch.distributed.all_reduce: